CiscoDevNet/sastre/README.md

 Matching done by --regex is un-anchored.
 That is, unless anchor marks are provided (e.g. ^ or $), the specified pattern matches if present anywhere in the string.
 In other words, this is a search function.

 The regular expression syntax supported is described in https://docs.python.org/3/library/re.html

+#### Behavior of --regex and --not-regex:
+- --regex is used to select items to include (i.e. perform task operation)
+- --not-regex is used to define items not to include.
+That is, select all items, except the ones matching --not-regex.
+- When --regex match on multiple fields (e.g. item name, item ID), an item is selected if the item name OR item ID match the regular expression provided.
+- With --not-regex, when it matches on multiple fields (e.g. item name, item ID), all items are selected, except the ones where item name OR item ID match the regular expression.

 ### Migrate task template name manipulation